Guo Jing: In The Return of the Condor Heroes

 Guo Jing appears as a supporting character in the sequel, which is set several years after the end of the first novel.
 The adult Guo Jing is now a prominent figure in the wulin (martial artists' community) and a highly revered hero in Han Chinese society.
 He faces the arduous task of raising the orphaned son of his late sworn brother, Yang Kang, and guiding him on the path of goodness.
 He had previously named the boy 'Yang Guo' in the hope that the boy would redeem his family's honour, which had been tarnished by Yang Kang's villainy.
 Guo Jing and Huang Rong also raise Wu Dunru and Wu Xiuwen as their apprentices.

 Guo Jing and Huang Rong play active roles in shaping Yang Guo's character.
 For example, Guo Jing's image as a fervently loyal and chivalrous hero inspires Yang Guo and serves as a role model for the boy to follow.
 However, Yang Guo also sees the couple as enemies because of the roles they played in his father's death, even though they did not kill him.
 He often harbours the intention of killing them.
 Yang Guo's anger and hatred gradually subsides when he discovers Guo Jing's humble and kind character, and when he learns the true details about his father's past from Ke Zhen'e.

 Guo Jing becomes an active member in defending the city of Xiangyang from Mongol invaders.
 After successfully establishing a base of operations in the city, Guo Jing and Huang Rong work closely with Xiangyang's military forces and their wulin allies to defend the city.
 The couple have three children; elder daughter Guo Fu and the twins Guo Xiang (girl) and Guo Polu (boy).
 Guo Xiang's name is inspired by the "Xiang" in "Xiangyang" while "Polu" means "defeat and drive away barbarians" (the "barbarians" refer to the Mongol invaders in this context).

 Guo Jing uses his knowledge and experience from his earlier campaigns to counter the Mongol invasion.
-It is revealed in The Heaven Sword and Dragon Saber that Xiangyang eventually falls to the Mongol invaders, and that Guo Jing and his family died in the battle.
+It is revealed in The Heaven Sword and Dragon Saber that Xiangyang eventually falls to Kublai Khan's army, and that Guo Jing and his family died in the battle.
 Only Guo Xiang survived, and she founded the Emei School later.